 St. Nicholas Abbey

-Unlike any other larger Bajan rum distilleries, St Nicholas differentiates itself as they distill its rum in traditional small batches.
+Unlike any other larger Bajan rum distilleries, St Nicholas differentiates itself by distilling its rum in traditional small batches.
 Apart from rum being its main attraction, it also features a 350-year-old plantation home that houses a museum that showcases various antique items.
 The whole property also comprises multiple gardens and orchards.

 Travelers indeed rave about St. Nicholas Abbey’s two-hour tours.
 Appreciate the plantation’s architecture as well as its historical significance.
-The best day to tour the property is on Wednesday or Thursday when sugar cane is ground in-house.
-Plus, the rum samples are included throughout the duration of the tour.
+The best day to tour the property is Wednesday or Thursday when sugar cane is ground in-house.
+Plus, the rum samples are included throughout the tour.

-It is located within St. Peter Parish, which is about 5 miles northeast of Speightstown.
-It is open to the public from Sunday through Friday, from 10 am to 3:30 pm.
+It is located within St. Peter Parish, about 5 miles northeast of Speightstown.
+It is open to the public from Sunday through Friday, from 10 a.m. to 3:30 p.m.
 You can choose from guided tours being offered, or you can also do a self-guided tour.

 Hunte’s Gardens

 Bajan horticulturist Anthony Hunte owns this.
 He was known locally for his colorful personality.
 It is situated about 4 miles southwest of Bathsheba Beach.
-Witness a variety of plants, animals and be aware of Hunte’s wealth of knowledge.
-If you want, you can pack a lunch and set up a picnic setting on the property’s ground to make the most of the garden’s picturesque setting.
+Witness various plants and animals and be aware of Hunte’s wealth of knowledge.
+You can pack a lunch and picnic on the property’s grounds to make the most of the garden’s picturesque setting.

-Hunte’s Gardens is open to the public daily from 9 am to 4 pm.
+Hunte’s Gardens is open daily from 9 a.m. to 4 p.m.
 Guided tours here are not offered, though Hunte is typically available to answer your queries about the garden.

 Barbados Boardwalk

 It offers an array of beaches for you to enjoy.
 Barbados Boardwalk is one of the island’s most popular attractions.
 It can be found just south of Bridgetown.
 It connects Accra and Camelot Beaches.
-It is truly a haven for those outdoor enthusiasts with its scenic ocean vistas and even the turtle and crabs known to visit the adjacent waters.
-For a much-worthy experience, be sure to plan your visit at sunrise or sunset.
+It is truly a haven for those outdoor enthusiasts with its scenic ocean vistas and even the turtles and crabs known to visit the adjacent waters.
+For a much-worthy experience, plan your visit at sunrise or sunset.

 Harrison’s Cave

 It is located in the middle of the country, about 5 miles from Holetown and Bathsheba Beach.
-Be ready to witness limestone caverns, including several streams, stalactites, stalagmites, and many other kinds of calcite deposits.
+Be ready to witness limestone caverns, including several streams, stalactites, stalagmites, and other calcite deposits.

 The cave here is well-preserved.
-Tour guides here are also knowledgeable and will truly make your visit an unforgettable one.
-There’s a variety of tours that run daily from 8:45 am to 3:45 pm.
+Tour guides here are also knowledgeable and will truly make your visit unforgettable.
+There’s a variety of tours that run daily from 8:45 a.m. to 3:45 p.m.
 The standard tram tour lasts for about an hour.
-Walk-in cave tours are being offered on select Saturdays at around 3 pm.
+Walk-in cave tours are being offered on select Saturdays at around 3 p.m.
 There are also Kid tours available that focus on bats.

 Animal Flower Cave